 The original Phase II Permit issued by Ecology became effective on February 16, 2007, with an expiration date of February 15, 2012.
 On June 17, 2009, Ecology released a modified version of the 2007 Permit, which changed some of the requirement deadlines.
 In 2011 the Washington State Legislature passed, and the governor signed ESHB 1478, authorizing Ecology to issue a new Permit, unchanged from the existing permit with effective dates from August 2012 to August 2013.
 Despite a gap between the Permit effective dates, the Permittees were required to continue to meet all requirements of the 2007 Permit through August 2013.

 An updated Permit was issued in August 2012 effective from August 2013 to August 2018; it was subsequently modified in January 2015 to reflect the outcomes of appeals made to the Pollution Control Hearings Board.
 The Permit was originally set to expire on July 31, 2018, but Ecology administratively extended the Permit for one year, and subsequently issued the current Permit on July 1, 2019, with an effective date of August 1, 2019, and an expiration date of July 31, 2024.
-Ecology is now in the process of updating the Permit for another 5-year term and the formal draft version of the next Permit was released in the spring of 2023, with a targeted effective date of August 1, 2024.
-The 2024 SWMP incorporates requirements under the current 2019-2024 Permit.
+Ecology issued the 2025 Permit on July 1, 2024, with an effective date of August 1, 2024, and an expiration date of July 31, 2029.
+This 2025 SWMP incorporates requirements under the previous (2019-2024) and current (2024-2029) permits.

 The County's Stormwater Management Program (SWMP) is required to write this document (Plan) to describe what the SWMP intends to do to protect water quality in Skagit County.
 The Permit also requires the County to make this document available for public comment and post the document online for public access.
-The draft Plan will be posted in April 2024 for public comment and the final Plan will be available to the public no later than May 31, 2024.
+The draft Plan will be posted in April 2025 for public comment and the final Plan will be available to the public no later than May 31, 2025.

 A SWMP Plan is a set of required actions stated in Special Condition S5 of the Permit.
-This Plan describes those actions and shows how Skagit County will meet the requirements of the 2019-2024 Permit cycle for 2024.
+This Plan describes those actions and shows how Skagit County will meet the requirements of the 2024-2029 Permit cycle for 2025.
 Skagit County will continue to update this Plan annually to reflect actions and planned actions to meet Permit requirements.